lm3nitro/Projects/DNS/Pi-hole.md

 ![Pasted image 20240602150946](https://github.com/lm3nitro/Projects/assets/55665256/04bf4347-a5be-4198-b73a-23e0164ab3fb)

 To generate traffic, I made a DNS query to chess.com.
-I was able to validate that DNS query and the IP address associated with the FQDN
+I was able to validate that DNS query, and the IP address associated with the FQDN

 Real-time DNS queries with tail -f  pihole.log: